Corpus Christi Water Quality at a Glance

-Corpus Christi’s Water Utilities Department serves approximately 350,000 residents across the city and surrounding communities in the Coastal Bend region.
-The utility manages over 1,600 miles of water mains, operates the O.N.
-Stevens Water Treatment Plant, and delivers an average of 85 million gallons daily to this growing Gulf Coast community.
+Corpus Christi’s Water Utilities Department serves over 500,000 residents across the city and surrounding communities in the Coastal Bend region.
+The utility manages extensive water infrastructure, operates the O.N.
+Stevens Water Treatment Plant, and delivers an average of 100 million gallons daily to this growing Gulf Coast community currently under Stage 3 drought restrictions.

 Corpus Christi Water Quality: Current Status (2024-2025)